GSA/digitalgov.gov/config/gulp/readme.md

 2. Run the `npm run gulp upload` command to execute the entire upload process, including file preparation, image processing, and uploading to Amazon S3.

-The `gulpupload` command will perform the following steps:
+The `gulp upload` command will perform the following steps:
 - Normalize filenames, create necessary directories, and generate YAML metadata files.
 - Process the uploaded images by creating responsive variants and compressing the original image.
 - Upload the processed images and files to Amazon S3.